VetBiz Certification Faqs

 Once your application is submitted to the VA for review, you will typically receive an email within a few business weeks that identifies your VA analyst.
 Your VA analyst, may at this time, request additional information to answer any questions they may have.

 This is a normal practice by the VA.
-As part of our VetBiz Application Completion Service we prepare all formal responses to the VA.
+If you choose to have us prepare your application, we respond to all formal responses to the VA as part of our service.

 Once the VA has determined that your application is deemed as complete, it will take approximately 90 days to be notified of formal VetBiz/CVE Certification by the VA.